BlenderCN/BlenderPython/Home.md

 _curated and opinionated snippets for bpy_
 **(Work In Progress until this message goes)**

 Scripting examples are listed in the section to the right.
+Use the pages dropdown menu (with the arrow) if you need to search by term.

 - :lock: means i've not put much time into it
 - :wrench: means some content was added but there's more where that came from